Grand Junction Car Accident Lawyers

 Q: What happens if the other driver doesn't have insurance?

 A: Contact your insurance company and an attorney; there may be other avenues from which to pursue compensation.

 Q: I don't have any money for attorney fees; should I still talk to an attorney?

 A: Yes!
 We take cases on a contingency basis.
 This means you pay no upfront costs for our services.
 When we get you the compensation you deserve, we take a percentage of your settlement or verdict.
 In other words, we only get paid if we win your case.

 Q: Why do I need a lawyer; can’t I just file a claim myself?

 A: Legally, you can file a lawsuit on your own.
-However, traffic accident claims are complex matters, often involving multiple insurance companies.
+However, traffic accident claims are complex matters (particularly rideshare accidents), often involving multiple insurance companies.
 Insurance companies employ armies of lawyers whose job is to deny or diminish their client’s liability in an accident.
 By hiring an experienced attorney, you’ll have someone on your side who can stand up to the insurance companies and see that you do not get shortchanged.
 Even your own insurance company may not have your best interests at heart.
 Insurance companies make money by denying claims or paying out as little as possible.
 When you have a lawyer to represent you personally, you have the best chance of getting the compensation you truly deserve.

 At Peters & Nolan, LLC we work all of our personal injury cases on a contingency basis, which means we do not get paid until you get paid, so do not let the fear of not being able to afford us stop you from calling today.
 You can reach us at (970) 243-4357.